Tesla's Challenge: Leaving Behind The Lap Of Luxury

 Musk called it his "Secret Master Plan."
 The "secret" part was a joke — he talked about it all the time.
 But the "master plan" bit was very serious.

-Step one: Make a high-performance, extremely expensive electric sports car, something people would be willing to plonk $100,000 on: The Roadster.
+Step 1: Make a high-performance, extremely expensive electric sports car, something people would be willing to plunk down $100,000 for: the Roadster.

-Step two: Use that money to make a cheaper vehicle — and use that money to make an even cheaper one.
+Step 2: Use that money to make a cheaper vehicle — and use that money to make an even cheaper one.
 Eventually, Musk said, the company would mass-produce a truly affordable electric vehicle.

 The underlying goal was nothing short of saving the world.
-A few rich people driving electric sports cars wouldn't shift the needle on climate change, but an electric car for everyone -- that could do it.
+A few rich people driving electric sports cars wouldn't shift the needle on climate change.
+But an electric car for everyone?
+That could do it.

 Musk has been remarkably consistent on this vision.
 In 2006, he wrote that the company's "overarching purpose ... is to help expedite the move from a mine-and-burn hydrocarbon economy towards a solar electric economy."